Dual male-female forms will not be used here in order to improve readability.

 Swiss Life rejects, to the extent that it is legally entitled to do so, all liability for any losses that the user may incur from the use of or as a result of the use of Swiss Life customer portal.

-In particular, Swiss Life provides no guarantee of unimpaired access to Swiss Life customer portal, uninterrupted Internet access or for the accuracy, actuality and completeness of the content of the data, information or documents offered, processed, made accessible on the Internet or transferred by itself, its partners, the user or third parties.
-Swiss Life assumes no liability for direct or indirect damage or losses incurred by users or third parties as a result of contacts or transactions made via the Internet or by inaccurate or falsified data and information in Swiss Life customer portal.
+In particular, Swiss Life provides no guarantee of unimpaired access to Swiss Life customer portal, uninterrupted internet access or for the accuracy, actuality and completeness of the content of the data, information or documents offered, processed, made accessible on the internet or transferred by itself, its partners, the user or third parties.
+Swiss Life assumes no liability for direct or indirect damage incurred by users or third parties as a result of contacts or transactions made via the internet or by inaccurate or falsified data and information in the Swiss Life customer portal.

-The use of Swiss Life customer portal can be fully terminated by the user at any time.
-In this case all data that have been provided for the user in the public cloud will be deleted in the public cloud.
-Access identification will expire.
+The use of the Swiss Life customer portal can be fully terminated by the user at any time.
+In this case, the access identification will be forfeited.

-Swiss Life websites and the Swiss Life customer portal web application contain proprietary names as well as images, information and brand and company names that are protected by copyright.
-The applicable laws on the protection of intellectual property prohibit any copying or use of such material.
+Swiss Life websites and Swiss Life customer portal contain proprietary names as well as images, information and brand and company names that are protected by copyright.
+Their reproduction and use is prohibited by the relevant applicable law for the protection of intellectual property.

 No information contained on Swiss Life websites or in the web application Swiss Life customer portal may be copied, reproduced, distributed or used in other ways in whole or in part without the explicit consent of Swiss Life, unless Swiss Life has expressly permitted use of the information or data in question for a specific purpose (e.g. download of forms).